 Some links in this post may be affiliate links

-Chinese Hibiscus (Hibiscus rosa-sinensis) requires bright light with 6-8 hours of direct sunlight, average warmth, moderate humidity and consistently moist, rich, well-drained, slightly acidic soil coupled with fortnightly feeding in the growing season.
+Chinese Hibiscus (Hibiscus rosa-sinensis) thrives in bright light with 6-8 hours of direct sunlight, average warmth, moderate humidity and consistently moist, rich, well-drained, slightly acidic soil coupled with fortnightly feeding in the growing season.

 Hibiscus rosa-sinensis also called Tropical Hibiscus, Rose of China or Shoeblackplant is one of the popular flowering plants on account of its large, ruffled, trumpet-shaped blooms which come in many vibrant colors.